Where to Stay in Kicking Horse?

 Book

-Discover this establishment set in a grand mountain chalet, with comfortable rooms, private bathrooms, and unobstructed mountain views.
-To give you an idea, the lodging offers a buffet or continental breakfast, a shared lounge, a sauna, and a hot tub.
-Private parking is free, and access to mountain activities is easy, both in summer and winter.
-You'll be in a peaceful environment close to the ski lifts and hiking trails.
+Discover this welcoming lodge set in a large mountain chalet, with comfortable rooms, en-suite bathrooms, and open views of the surrounding peaks.
+To give you a sense of what’s on offer, you can enjoy a buffet or continental breakfast, a shared lounge, a sauna, and a hot tub.
+Free private parking is available, and it’s easy to get to mountain activities year-round, in both summer and winter.
+You’ll be in a peaceful setting, close to the ski lifts and hiking trails.

 1581 Cache Cl, Golden, BC V0A 1H0, Canada